How to travel through Poland – Intro

 Public transport- travel through Poland

-By Public Transport we mean metro, tram and bus in big cities.
+By Public Transport we mean metro, tram, and bus in big cities.
 Before leaving your hotel, install jakdojade.pl app.
 It’s really awesome!
 All you need to do is to write your destination address.
-Application will locate where you are and show you the way to the next bus/metro/tram stop.
+The application will locate where you are and show you the way to the next bus/metro/tram stop.
 Then, it will show you which line you should use and how long will be the journey.

 When it comes to tickets, you can usually buy them in tickets machines.
 If you can’t find one, go to the next kiosk and get your ticket there.

 Taxis- travel through Poland

 Comparing to public transport, taxis are quite expensive.
 Prices are different in each city.
 Cracow (iCar Taxi) is definitely cheaper, whereas Warsaw is the most expensive.